Invariants of the type system

 If you have a some type and equate it to itself after replacing any regions with unique inference variables in both the lhs and rhs, the now potentially structurally different types should still be equal to each other.

-Needed to prevent goals from succeeding in HIR typeck and then failing in MIR borrowck.
-If this does invariant is broken MIR typeck ends up failing with an ICE.
+This is needed to prevent goals from succeeding in HIR typeck and then failing in MIR borrowck.
+If this invariant is broken, MIR typeck ends up failing with an ICE.

 Applying inference results from a goal does not change its result ❌